A Guide to Small Business Data Backup: Using NAS and Cloud

 Backing up to NAS

-If you don't want the hassle of juggling individual drives, consider backing up to a network attached storage (NAS) device.
+If you don't want the hassle of juggling individual drives, consider backing up to network-attached storage (NAS) device.
 NAS is a simple way to share files between networked computers, usually comprising a bunch of HDDs in a RAID configuration, so it's a more convenient and resilient choice than a regular external drive.

 Backing up to a cloud service